-VbE was founded on a thesis that was first published in 2006.
+Values-based Education (VbE) was founded on my doctoral research thesis at Oxford University.
 The full thesis is available from here.
 To download a summary of his original research findings, click here.
 Below is an abstract from the theses.

 “This thesis has been undertaken to consider whether values education, as conceived in Palmer Primary School, improves the quality of educational provision.
 To do this, it explores the research question: